Stacktape

 You can aggregate requests based on the client's IP address or a forwarded IP address from a proxy or load balancer.

-• IP - Aggregate the request counts based on the IP addresses of the requests.
+• IP: Aggregates request counts based on the IP addresses of the requests.

-• FORWARDED_IP - Aggregate the request counts based on the IP addresses in the specified header
+• FORWARDED_IP: Aggregates request counts based on the IP addresses in a specified header.

-• If you choose this option, you can also specify the headerName and fallbackBehavior in the forwardedIPConfig property.
+If you choose FORWARDED_IP, you can also specify the headerName and fallbackBehavior in the forwardedIPConfig property.
+By default, these are X-Forwarded-For and NO_MATCH, respectively.

 resources: